steindani/pandoc-include/README.md

     #do/not/include/this.md
     ```

-Alternatively, use the following to increase all the header numbers by one in
+Alternatively, use one of the following to increase all the header levels in the
-the included file.
+included file.
+The first option is a shortcut for incrementing the level by 1.
+The second demonstrates an increase of 2.

     ```include-indented

+    ```{ .include header-change=2 }

 If the file does not exist, it will be skipped completely.
-No warnings, no residue, nothing.
+No warnings, no
+residue, nothing.
 Putting an `#` as the first character in the line will make the